tommybutts01/cpviz/README.md

 ### Issues
 * Duplicate paths are not noted on the edge text for IVRs.
-* Example: Timeout, Invalid, Selection 0 = Operator Ring Group.
+** Example: Selection 5 and Selection 6 =  Sales Ring Group 605.
 Only 1 edge text is applied in this case.

 Please file bug reports by email to adam.volchko@gmail.com